DrKRR/Basic-Research-on-Raspberry-Pi-Pico-and-Raspberry-Pi-Pico-2/README.md

+Among different types of microcontrollers available on the market, Raspberry Pi Pico series have decided advantages (Please refer to the hardware manual).
+I got attracted towards the on-chip thermal sensor and power down modes, specifically.
+Hence, I am focusing on these parameter measuremnt, experimentally.<br>
 # Basic-Research-on-Raspberry-Pi-Pico-Raspberry-Pi-Pico-W-and-Raspberry-Pi-Pico-2
 <b>Experimental Measurement of Certain Raspberry Pi Pico Parameters</b> <br>
 As a beginning of the research done on variants of Raspberry Pi Pico models, I am explaining certain parameter measurements.
 Codes are developed both in MicroPython and Arduino, wherever is necessary.
 I am sure that I am not describing the parameters in systematic way (Randomly).
 A number of on-line web sites has motivated me to do this reearch.<br>